Letter spacing as a curve

 | 7xl | 64 | -0.0150 | -0.0144 |

-Across the real range the two curves are nearly identical, max difference around 0.08 percent. m anchors at exactly 0.
-From there tracking tightens smoothly toward the displays.
-Sensible values, nothing extreme.
+Across the real range the two curves are nearly identical, with a max difference of about 0.08 percent.
+The m step anchors at exactly 0, and from there tracking tightens smoothly toward the displays.

-They only diverge at tiny sizes, outside a normal scale:
+The two models only diverge at tiny sizes, well outside a normal scale:

 | px | original (em) | model (em) |